Scott Prince: Brisbane

 Prince rejoined the Brisbane Broncos for the 2013 NRL season.
 He announced his retirement from the NRL on 26 August 2013, effective at season's end.

 On 5 September, Prince played his 300th and last NRL game; as well as his 50th game for the Brisbane Broncos at Suncorp Stadium.
-His final game was a 16-11 win over Canterbury-Bankstown, where he made a try-saving tackle in the 15th minute and had kicked 2 goals successfully (but missed one).
+His final game was a 16–11 win over Canterbury-Bankstown, where he made a try-saving tackle in the 15th minute and had kicked 2 goals successfully (but missed one).
 At the end of his final game, his teammates rushed to hug him when the full-time siren sounded; sending him out as a winner.

 Post-NRL

-In 2019 Prince coached the Queensland Under 20s team alongside Paul Dyer, losing 36-10 to the New South Wales Under 20s at ANZ Stadium.
+In 2019, Prince coached the Queensland Under 20s team alongside Paul Dyer, losing 36–10 to the New South Wales Under 20s at ANZ Stadium.
 In 2020, Prince came out of retirement to play for the semi-professional Brisbane rugby league football club Fortitude Valley Diehards in the 2020 season of the Brisbane Rugby League premiership competition.
 He is contracted to play 10 games, plus the finals series, should the team make it that far.

-Coach of Brisbane Broncos NRLW Team

-In mid-November 2022 the Brisbane Broncos announced the appointment of Prince as head coach of their NRLW team for the 2023 season.
+In mid-November 2022, the Brisbane Broncos announced the appointment of Prince as head coach of their NRLW team for the 2023 season.